newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 In short,
 - What characteristics describe the most popular campgrounds in Washington, Oregon, and California?

+### Project Description:
+Describe your project topic, tools you used.

 ### Goals:
 0. Data Cleaning
     Discuss the types of activities (ex: winter activities, water activities, climbing-related activities, etc.).
 Some of these activities are similar and can be grouped.
 This is important because if a campground has a similar acitivity as another, then you can compare.